tiagofrancafernandes/FaspBR-Flutter-APP/dev-docs/fix-storage.md

-The error message you're encountering indicates that the application is unable to find the metadata for the FileProvider with the specified authority (`com.example.igreja_browser.flutter_inappwebview.fileprovider`).
+The error message you're encountering indicates that the application is unable to find the metadata for the FileProvider with the specified authority (`br.com.faspbr.flutter_inappwebview.fileprovider`).
 This typically happens when the `FileProvider` configuration in the AndroidManifest.xml file is incorrect or missing.

 Here's what you need to do to fix this issue: